HarrisonT0/helpdesk-tickets/README.md

 ## Development
 Commits follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.
 `ruff` is used for linting and formatting.
-`pytest` is used for (unit) testing critical functionality via endpoints.
+`pytest` is used for (unit) testing critical functionality via endpoints - use `pytest tests/` to run the unit tests.